Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia State Stats and Trends

-- The Panthers have covered the spread twice this season when underdogs by 10 points or more (in four chances).
+- The Panthers have covered the spread twice this year when underdogs by 10.5 points or more (in three chances).

-- Georgia State's games this year have hit the over on five of nine set point totals (55.6%).
+- Georgia State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- Georgia State is 5-0 against the spread and 4-1 overall when the team notches more than 17.3 points.
+- Georgia State is 5-0 against the spread and 4-1 overall in games when it scores more than 17.3 points.

-- When Georgia State amasses more than 320.9 yards, the team is 5-1 against the spread and 4-2 overall.
+- In games that Georgia State amasses over 320.9 yards, the team is 5-1 against the spread and 4-2 overall.

-- The Panthers have turned the ball over one more time (10 total) than the Chanticleers have forced a turnover (9) this season.
+- The Panthers have turned the ball over 10 times this season, one more turnover than the Chanticleers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.